Here’s why Rich Lister WiseTech boss Richard White ‘stood down’, and how the A$30bn+ cargo software giant may be affected

 What’s more is that White has long been selling shares, $240m in 2021 and over $100m in the month of October 2024.
 There’s no suggestion he was aware of inside information, but having long told investors it was a lack of liquidity, at least some of the recent sales have been partially paid to his former wife Barbara Mason.
 There were also concerns about former chief growth officer Gail Williamson being paid $2.7m (double White’s salary) without investors’ knowledge.

-While White and his former wife have not commented, WiseTech has commented.
+On Monday, WiseTech commented on these matters on Monday.
 ‘The Board of WiseTech Global notes further media coverage today regarding Chief Executive Officer & Executive Director, Richard White, including an historical claim,’ it said.
 ‘The Board is currently reviewing the full range of matters raised in today’s media reports and is actively seeking further information and taking external advice”.

 Is this a buying opportunity?

-Whether individual investors chose to sell out because of these allegations is their call.
-This could be the chance to buy a good business at a cheaper price (as it was so with Medibank when it was cyberhacked), or the risk of catching a falling knife (as it was with Star Entertainment).
+Even so, shares remain below their highs seen earlier in October.
+This could either be the chance to buy a good business at a cheaper price (as it was so with Medibank when it was cyberhacked), or the risk of catching a falling knife (as it was with Star Entertainment).

 What are the Best ASX Stocks to invest in right now?